 In 2006 a STRATEGY FOR A STRENGTHENED PARTNERSHIP was adopted to develop EU RELATIONS WITH THE PACIFIC ISLANDS from a mere donor-recipient level to a more political relationship.
 In 2012 this approach was complemented by the communication 'Towards a renewed EU-Pacific development Partnership (link to doc and link to Council conclusions).
 They reflect the growing environmental, political and economic importance of the Pacific region with a focus on governance, regionalism and sustainable management of natural resources.

-The increasing relevance the EU attaches to its relations with the Pacific is mirrored in the participation of President Barroso at the Pacific Island Forum (PIF) in 2011 and of HR/VP Ashton in 2014.
-The PIF is the inter-governmental regional organisation including 14 independent island states and Australia and New Zealand.
+The increasing relevance the EU attaches to its relations with the Pacific is mirrored in the participation of Commission President Barroso at the Pacific Island Forum (PIF) in 2011, of Commissioner Hedegaard in 2013, of the High Representative for Foreign and Security Policy Ashton in 2014 and of Commissioner Cañete in 2015.
+The PIF is the most relevant political inter-governmental regional organisation in the Pacific including 14 independent island states (all above mentioned countries except Timor-Leste) and Australia and New Zealand.

 On 16 June 2015, the PIFS (Pacific Islands Forum Secretariat) and the EU signed the EDF11th Regional Indicative Programme.